 Plus it’s a great way to calm down a child overstimulated from a new environment.

-My Ergo Baby is my BFF, and I even nurse in it.
+My baby carriers are my BFFs, and I even nurse in them.
 Which can be awkward when people try to peek in and they get a face full of boob.
 Awkward for them, not me.
 I didn’t ask them to come see the baby.

 Something thin that you can throw into your bag all year round.